w-b-dev/private-price-calc/README.md

-# private-price-calc
+# Calculator app
-Mockups for an Angular app that calculates price in multiple steps
+Angular app with authentication that calculates price based on multiple user inputs, restrictions on variables and specific source materials.